oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### linkList (array, optional)

-In this array is a list of links displayed in Meshviewer.
+Defines an additional list of links displayed in the infobox.
 It can be used for links to legal notice, web or stats:

-- `title` Name/title of link
+- `title` - the image title tag (also used as mouse hover) link
-- `href` url of link
+- `href` - URL of the link

 {% sample lang='js' %}
 Example for `linkList`: